-In 2015, revenue from income tax amounted to US\$2.7 billion, representing a decrease of 7.4% when compared to 2014.
+In 2015, revenue from taxes on income, profits, and capital gains amounted to US\$2.6 billion, representing a decrease of 7.5% when compared to 2014.
 This decrease was mainly due to:

 - a decrease in the corporate income tax rate, from 28% to 27%; and - lower extraordinary income when compared to the high amounts registered in 2014, when the sale of two major telephone companies and Exxon Mobil's Dominican fuel distribution business generated US\$286.1 million in capital gains compared to the US\$40.5 million captured as extraordinary income in 2015.